Back to Blog

 AI Video Marketing for Interior Designers and Contractors

-How interior designers and contractors use AI video tools to market their work.
-Walkthrough tours, renovation reveals, and portfolio videos — from photos you already have.
+How interior designers and contractors use AI video tools to market their work — short, scripted video ads from the project photos you already have.

 AI Video Marketing for Interior Designers and Contractors

 Interior designers and contractors share a marketing problem: their work is inherently visual, but the medium most of them use to showcase it -- still photography -- captures only a fraction of what makes a project impressive.
 A photo of a finished kitchen shows the countertops and cabinets.
-It does not show how the space flows when you walk through it.
-It does not show the dramatic transformation from the gutted shell to the finished room.
-It shows a single frozen moment and asks the viewer to imagine the rest.
+It does not show the drama of the transformation, the sense of scale, or the moment a client first walks in.

 The problem, historically, has been cost.
 Professional video production for a completed project runs $500 to $3,000 -- a fee that wipes out the marketing budget for most small to mid-size firms.
 Multiply that by 15 to 25 projects per year and the math becomes prohibitive.

 AI video tools have changed this equation.
-In 2026, you can generate both walkthrough videos and transformation videos from the project photos you already take as part of your documentation process.
+In 2026, you can generate ad-ready video content from the project photos you already take as part of your documentation process.
 No videographer, no editor, no production timeline.
-The cost per video starts at zero.
+The cost per video starts at zero with Dobidy's free first batch.

 This guide covers how interior designers and contractors can use AI video to market their work, build a portfolio that generates leads on autopilot, and differentiate from competitors who are still relying on photo galleries alone.